flux-gui/flux-gui/doc/adr/0005-wego-core-auth-strategy.md

 ## Problem

-Weave GitOps needs to be able to do read and write operations against three different "back ends":
+Flux-GUI needs to be able to do read and write operations against three different "back ends":

 - The git repository for an Application
 - The repository "host" (Github, Gitlab, Bitbucket, etc), known as a Git Provider, for an Application